Image

 Our Volunteer Community

-Ambassador/Survivor – A passionate and enthusiastic contributor to our charity whilst also supporting a number of other charities in South Australia.
-Celia is married to Daniel and Mum to gorgeous daughter Hope.
-Listen to Celia’s story with Ali on ABC Radio Adelaide Interview World Ovarian Cancer Day May 8th 2018
+Ambassador/survivor – a passionate and enthusiastic contributor to our charity whilst also supporting a number of other charities in South Australia.
+Celia is married to Daniel and mum to gorgeous daughter Hope.

 Our Nurses

-Jo is a Clinical Spokesperson who has a background in ovarian cancer research.
-She also works as a nurse counsellor for people affected by cancer
+Deb is a Clinical Spokesperson who has a background in Ovarian Cancer Research.
+She also works as a Nurse Counsellor for people affected by cancer.

 Start Fundraising